0

 The main aspects of wheels to consider for surfskating are:

-• Diameter: Diameter determines how high a wheel is, which is important when it comes to surfskate wheels because of the potential for wheelbite.
+• Diameter: Diameter determines how high a wheel is.
+This is important when it comes to surfskate wheels because of the potential for wheelbite.

-• Durometer: The softness or hardness of the wheel, which determines whether a wheel gives you better grip or better slide.
+• Durometer: The softness or hardness of the wheel.
+This determines whether a wheel gives you better grip or better slide.

 • Contact Patch: The width of the wheel that touches the ground.